 In short, there has been an enormous sea-change in penal policy.
-Over the past 2 years, there has been a complete shift from insistence that prison building must keep up with accelerating numbers committed by the Courts, to cross-party consensus that the prison population must in fact be reduced, and that this can be done without risk to public safety.
+Since 2011, there has been a complete shift from insistence that prison building must keep up with accelerating numbers committed by the Courts, to cross-party consensus that the prison population must, in fact, be reduced, and that this can

 [Photo: IPRT Open Forum 2009.
 L-R: Prof Ian O'Donnell, UCD; Jimmy Martin, Asst.
 Secretary of the Dept. of Justice; Brian Purcell, Director General, Irish Prison Service; Prof Fergus MacNeill; Prof Andrew Coyle. © Derek Speirs]

-Since early 2011, work has been carried out in Mountjoy Prison to install in-cell sanitation across the prison – something the previous Government had insisted could not be done, proffering Thornton Hall as the only viable solution to chronic overcrowding in unfit prison conditions.
+From early 2011, work was carried out in Mountjoy Prison to install in-cell sanitation across the prison – something the previous Government had insisted could not be done, proffering Thornton Hall as the only viable solution to chronic overcrowding in unfit prison conditions.